Skip to content

 Regulation 3.216(b)-5.
 Gifts from Restricted Sources—Exemptions

-The following are not gifts subject to the ban in section 3.216(b).
+The following are not gifts subject to the rules contained in section 3.216(b).

-(c) Free attendance at a widely attended convention, conference, seminar, or symposium where attendance is appropriate to the official duties of the officer or employee and the donor provides the free attendance voluntarily.
+(b) Free attendance at a widely attended convention, conference, seminar, symposium, or ribbon-cutting or ceremony, including before or after construction, where attendance is appropriate to the official duties of the officer or employee and the organizer of the event provides the free attendance voluntarily.
+A gift is provided voluntarily if it is given freely, without pressure or coercion.

 (1) “Free attendance” may include waiver of all or part of a conference or other fee, the provision of local transportation, or the provision of food, refreshments, entertainment or instructional material furnished to all attendees as an integral part of the event.
 “Free attendance” may also include attendance at meet-and-greet or hospitality sessions and meals offered in connection with the convention, conference, seminar, or symposium where networking or discussion opportunities may enable the officer or employee to establish working relationships that may inure to the benefit of the City.
 The term does not include entertainment collateral to the event.